Textualize/textual/docs/guide/CSS.md

     pass
 ```

-To apply a border to this widget, we could have a rule such as the following:
+The following rule applies a border to this widget:

 ```css
 Button {